Les Mehrhoff Botanical Research Award

 -

-Sarah Bois for her project entitled "Naturalized Scotch Broom (Cytisus scoparius) on Nantucket, Massachusetts: Assessing the extent of the problem."
-Final Report
+Sarah Bois - "Naturalized Scotch Broom (Cytisus scoparius) on Nantucket, Massachusetts: Assessing the extent of the problem" Final Report

 -

-Melissa Cullina and Jennifer Pye for their project entitled "Investigation and assessment of the herbarium specimens of the Monhegan Museum, Maine."
-Final Report
+Melissa Cullina and Jennifer Pye - "Investigation and assessment of the herbarium specimens of the Monhegan Museum, Maine" Final Report

 -

-James Graves for his project entitled "Conserving the Green Mountain College Herbarium, Vermont."
-Final Report
+James Graves - "Conserving the Green Mountain College Herbarium, Vermont" Final Report

 -

-Christopher Mangels for his project entitled "A search for populations of Provancher's fleabane (Erigeron philadelphicus var. provancheri) along the Housatonic River in Connecticut and Massachusetts."
-Final Report
+Christopher Mangels - "A search for populations of Provancher's fleabane (Erigeron philadelphicus var. provancheri) along the Housatonic River in Connecticut and Massachusetts" Final Report

 - 2019